Platform Engineer Activity: Setup Role-Based Access Control

 user:default/pe1,pe1 rhdh,pe1@rhdemo.com,"Tue, 10 Dec 2024 05:25:22 GMT"

-4. Navigate to the Create menu, and you can still see the Register Existing Component button.
+5. Navigate to the Create screen and confirm you can see the Register Existing Component button.

 As a Developer

-2. You will not be able to see the Administration > RBAC menu, since developers are not assigned the admin role in the Developer Hub configuration
+2. You will not be able to see the Administration > RBAC menu, since developers are not assigned the admin role in the Red Hat Developer Hub configuration.

 4. Note that you cannot see the Register Existing Component button.
-But you can still use the templates already created.
+You can still use the templates already created.

 developer rbac create